Is White Noise Bad Or Good For Sleeping?

 The country cousin has gone into the city and wondered to himself, don’t people here ever stop driving around?

-That especially happens in downtown Manhattan.
-It truly is the city that never sleeps.
+That especially happens in downtown Manhattan, “the city that never sleeps.”

 White noise machines

 Yet all repetitive noises aren’t bad for sleep.
-You have ceiling fans and other fans that sit on dressers.
+You have ceiling fans and other fans sitting on dressers.
 They send a continual breeze around the bedroom.

 When they want the noise without the breeze (and let’s face it — a constant cold breeze can be miserable at certain times of the year or if the air conditioner is turned down too low), they go out and purchase white noise machines.